BilhaNanetia/education-system-phase-3-final-project/README.md

     * Push to the branch
     * Create a pull request
 ## Contact
-If you have any questions or need further assistance, please contact my throuogh my email bilhaleposo@gmail.com
+If you have any questions or need further assistance, please contact me through my email bilhaleposo@gmail.com